tagaroggu/adobo/README.md

 # adobo
 Use lit-html with nanostores.
-Exports one simple function, `useNanostore`.
+Exports one simple function, `useNanostore`

 ## Example
 ```js